csc413f16/p1a-DaveRodri/README.md

-Name:
+Name: David Rodriguez

-Compilation and Run Successful:
+Compilation and Run Successful: Emulated the app and it was a hello world app that accepted an input and told me what i entered.
+I ran main activity test and 1 test was passed. the build and test run were successful

-Unit Test Run Successfully:
+Unit Test Run Successfully: 1 test ran and passed.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM